Whole Foods play a major role in a healthy diet, and they also contain nutrients that can help with knee pain.

 - Omega 3 (Fish Oil , Fatty Fish like Salmon or Tuna, or Flaxseed, or Chia Seeds) Omega-3s help the body respond to inflammation by interfering with certain cells.
 The omega-3 fatty acids in fish can help stop inflammation before it damages the joints.
 View more foods that are High in Omega 3’s in my Omega 3 Blog

 - Cruciferous vegetables (Broccoli, Brussel Sprouts, Cabbage, and Cauliflower)- These vegetables contain sulforaphane and glucosinate, which can block the inflammatory process and slow down cartilage damage.

 - STAY HYDRATED!
-Proper hydration can help reduce pain as well as protect your joints along with your muscles by keeping the cartilage soft and pliable.
+Proper hydration can help reduce pain and protect your joints and muscles by keeping the cartilage soft and pliable.
 Dehydration pulls fluid out of your tissues, which causes overall body aches and pains.
 Make sure to drink a minimum of 64 oz of water (more if you are outside or exercising) and even hit more watermelon to keep you hydrated! 🍉

 Yet another reason to make sure you are eating a healthy whole foods diet daily.

 FOODS TO AVOID

 Did you know that eating or drinking certain foods can make your knee pain worse, especially if you have inflammation or arthritis?

 Eliminating certain foods and beverages may reduce symptom severity with inflammation, especially within people who suffer from arthritis, and will also improve their overall quality of life.

 Here are foods to avoid that can worsen knee pain or arthritis: